Network Operations Center (NOC) Engineer Salary

 Popular Skills for Network Operations Center (NOC) Engineer

-Network Operations Center Engineers report using a pretty varied skill set on the job.
-Most notably, skills in Windows 2003 Server, Network Management / Administration, Network Support, and Linux are correlated to pay that is above average, with boosts between 3 percent and 10 percent.
-At the other end of the pay range are skills like Switching and Routing and System Administration.
-Most people who know Cisco Networking also know Network Management / Administration.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Windows 2003 Server, Network Management / Administration, Network Support, and Windows Server 2008 R2 are correlated to pay that is above average, with boosts between 4 percent and 14 percent.
+Those listing Help Desk / Desktop Support as a skill should be prepared for drastically lower pay.
+Switching and Routing and System Administration also typically command lower compensation.
+It is often found that people who know Cisco Networking are also skilled in Network Management / Administration.

 Pay by Experience Level for Network Operations Center (NOC) Engineer